intelligentplant/IndustrialAppStore.ClientTools.DotNet/README.md

 # Installing Templates

-You can install templates for Visual Studio 2022, Visual Studio 2019 and the [dotnet new](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new) command line tool by following the instructions [here](/src/IntelligentPlant.IndustrialAppStore.Templates).
+You can install templates for Microsoft Visual Studio and the [dotnet new](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new) command line tool by following the instructions [here](/src/IntelligentPlant.IndustrialAppStore.Templates).

 # Writing Apps

 Documentation for using the Industrial App Store/Data Core API client in your apps is available [here](/docs/data-core-api-client).
+You can also refer to the documentation for individual packages in the [src](/src) directory.